pmetzger/simh-docs/docs/ka10_doc.md

 | `-c` | Display/Enter Sixbit Character data. |
 | `-m` | Display/Enter Symbolic instructions  |
 |      | Display/Enter Octal data.            |

-\[Note: the flag for octal data entry was missing from the Microsoft Word document when it was converted to Markdown.\]

 Symbolic instructions can be of the formats: